-However, the pandemic created challenges for the CCTC, like other treatment courts nationally (Zilius et al., 2020).
+These challenges were later compounded by the impact of the pandemic on the program.
 From March 13, 2020 - June 2021, in response to the beginning of the global Covid-19 pandemic, the Governor implemented a "Stay Home/Stay Safe" Order.
 On March 16, 2020, the Supreme Court of Vermont issued Administrative Order 491 declaring a Judicial Emergency to make temporary changes to court rules and operations with evolving operational adaptations.
 Case processing slowed significantly, creating a backlog.
-Hearings and processing of cases that might have been eligible for the CCTC or the CCMHC were delayed or were remote when held, thereby impacting treatment court referrals.
-Since cases were not moving through the courts, and referring agents were not meeting to discuss a treatment court option, referrals to the Chittenden programs slowed.
+Hearings and processing of cases that might be eligible for RCTC were delayed and were remote when held, thereby impacting treatment court referrals.
+Since cases were not moving through the courts, and referring agents were not meeting to discuss a treatment court option, referrals were further reduced.